lkodinsson/IngenuityTTRPG/Old/Core/Characters/Maneuvers.md

 **Duration:** 1 Round
 **Resist:** Fortitude (for reduced effect)

 Make an attack with a weapon.
-If successful, make a medicine check to inflict sickness 3 upon the target, or sickness 1 if the target resists.
+If the attack hits, make a medicine check to inflict sickness 3 upon the target, or sickness 1 if the target resists.
 This causes it to perform tasks worse and suffer loss of health over a short period of time.
-Whenever the duration of this effect is met, the target may resist the sickness.
+Whenever the duration of this effect is met, the target may attempt resist the sickness again.
 If they fail, they lose 2 health, otherwise they lose 1 health and reduce the degree of effect of the sickness by 1.

 If this effect is applied to a target that is already effected by this kind of poison, the greatest degree of effect takes precedence.